Bayesian forward modelling of cosmic shear data: Prior test

 \section{Prior test}

 As discussed in section \ref{sec:warmup}, in this approach, we keep the cosmology fixed, and specify a prior on the initial power spectrum.
 Although our method does not sample the power spectrum, the power spectrum of the posterior samples is conditioned by the data.
 This means that, if the data require it, the posterior power spectrum deviates from the prior, and the density samples have a power spectrum that differs from the prior.
-To demonstrate that, we tested our method with mock data generated with $h=0.6$, $\sigma_8=0.55$ and analyse these data with $h=0.677, \sigma_8=0.8$, which determine the prior power spectrum.
+To demonstrate that, we tested our method with mock data generated with $h=0.6$, $\sigma_8=0.55$, $\Omega_m=0.7$ and analyse these data with $h=0.677, \sigma_8=0.8$, $\Omega_m=0.3$, such that $\Omega_mh^2$ changes by a factor 2.
+These changes in the cosmological parameters give a different shape and amplitude of the power spectrum, as can be seen in Fig. \ref{fig:Pk_prior}.
+The resolution, total number of sources per square arcmin, the mask and tomographic bins remain as described in Section \ref{sec:data}.

 Figure \ref{fig:Pk_prior} presents the evolution of the power spectrum for this test, showing the burn-in phase of the Markov chain.
 In the plane of the sky, the posterior power spectrum agrees with the truth, demonstrating that the method is sensitive to the true power spectrum even when this differs from the prior.
 However, in the line-of-sight direction, the data is not constraining, and the prior dominates.
 These results are consistent with \cite{Simon2009}.
 As currently implemented, isotropy is not required, and the method cannot determine the radial power accurately.
-The recovered matter power spectrum, however, suffices to explain the data, as can be seen in Fig.~\ref{fig:residuals_pk_test} and \ref{fig:posterior_pk_shear}, showing that the shear residuals are below the noise level and the method recovers the correct lensing power spectrum.
-We note that, for this test, the number of sources per tomographic bin is not the same, but the furthest bin has fewer sources, resulting in a higher noise variance.
+The recovered matter power spectrum, however, suffices to explain the data, obtaining shear residuals below the noise level, as can be seen in Fig.~\ref{fig:residuals_pk_test}.
+Figure \ref{fig:posterior_pk_shear} shows the lensing power spectrum, indicating that the method recovers the correct lensing power at large scales where the noise is low.
+However, the small scales have lower S/N, and the posterior power spectrum drifts towards the prior.
+To avoid this prior sensitivity, we need to sample from the power spectrum as well as the field.
+This will be the subject of a future paper.

 In future work, we will extend our Bayesian hierarchical model to jointly sample the cosmological parameters and the density field, using an approach compatible with the one presented in \cite{Altair}.
 We expect that this future extension of the method will constrain the matter power spectrum, also in the radial direction, through the assumption of isotropy, but we do not anticipate being able to recover the small-scale radial distribution at the field level, because of the width of the lensing kernel and the distance uncertainties.
 Meanwhile, the test presented here shows that the posterior power spectrum is conditioned by the data despite using a fixed cosmology.